STYJ/simontan.dev/posts/favourite-quotes.md

 > First do it, then do it right, then do it better - Andy Osmani

 > Passion is not a plan, it is a feeling and feelings change over time. - Terri Trespicio

+> Like how it is premature to worry about the future, it is helpless to think about the past because there's nothing you can do about it.
+You just have to accept that what happened happened and how you can prevent something like this from happening again. - Simon (me!)

 > When one door closes, another opens; but we often look so long and so regretfully upon the closed door that we do not see the one which has opened for us. - Alexander Graham Bell